patrykJ113/kontial/README.md

 }
 ```

-Validate if the fields are correct (name not empty, valid birthday format, id length is starting with a character followed by four digits) and that the id is unique in the in-memory data.
+Validate if the fields are correct (name not empty, valid birthday format, id length is starting with a character followed by four digits) and that the id is unique in the database.

 The REST API returns `HTTP OK 200` on success, `HTTP BAD REQUEST 400` on format validation or unique errors
 and `HTTP INTERNAL ERROR 500` on all other internal server errots.